eapearson/kbase-ui-payoff-quarter/stackedit/plugin conversion.md

 These tools include scripts to help with the conversion from a classic plugin to an iframe plugin.

-> Note: At present this repo contains starter files and libraries, but does not provide automation scripts.
+At present this repo contains starter files and libraries, but does not provide automation scripts.

 ## Converting a Plugin